Skip to main content

 DescriptionThe description of the Account.No

-UsernameAccount's login name used to authenticate the Account to the Local SFTP Server.
+UsernameAccount's login name used to authenticate the Account.

 If Login Method is Standard,